cfpb/Metro2/README.md

     2. metro2-evaluator:local
     3. metro2-django:local

-# Running the project

-Choose the way to run the project that best suits your needs:
-1. **Helm** is the way the project will run in deployed environments.
-Use this when you need a production-like setup and you don't need the code to reload when there are local changes.
 2. **Docker-compose** is best for local development.
 It allows dynamically reloading code while still providing all parts of the project setup.
 3. It is also possible to run some of the sub-projects locally, but this is usually only practical for active development on a specific aspect of the codebase.